 - Cover sheet with the applicant's name, the title of the award they are working towards and the date of submission of the portfolio;

 - Table of contents;

 - Statement of claim;

 - Personal profile or full Curriculum Vitae;

 - Cross-referencing form;

 - The evidence itself, carefully organised and labelled;

-- ✤ A statement in which the applicant relates the evidence to the learning outcomes of the modules they wish to be awarded credits.
+- ❖ A statement in which the applicant relates the evidence to the learning outcomes of the modules they wish to be awarded credits.

-The final decision regarding the RPeL approval is made by the Chair of Academic Standards Committee on the recommendation from relevant Programme Leader/Head of Subject.
+The final decision regarding the RPeL approval is made, following the recommendation of the Head of Subject/Programme Leader by the appropriate Associate Dean.